drawpile/website/README.md

 ## Setup

-First, create a database for the site.
-(The official site uses PostgreSQL, but MySQL or even SQLite should also work for development)
+The easiest way to set up the site is through Docker.
+You should be able to just run `docker/dev-up` and everything should set itself up for you.
+To remove the containers again, run `docker/dev-rm`.
+To run a Django command inside the container, use `docker/dev-manage`.

-Next, create a Python 3 virtualenv for the project and run `pip install -r requirements.txt`
+For a local setup, create a Python 3 virtualenv for the project and run `pip install -r requirements.txt`

 Copy `drawpile/local_settings.sample` to `drawpile/local_settings.py` and
 edit to suit your environment.

 Run `./manage.py migrate` to initialize the database.

 Run `./update-assets.sh` to populate the database with the basic content.

 Run './manage.py dpauth' to generate a keypair for external authentication.
 Copy&paste